 “Remember how special it is.”
 “Keep the magic.”
 “Don’t break it!”

 That was the kind of guidance Deborah Greenwald received when leading the redesign of the Program for Infant/Toddler Care (PITC) Trainer Institute from being entirely in-person to instead using a hybrid model — combining in-person and online elements.
 The task seemed daunting.
-“Participants have described the PITC as life-changing, so there was trepidation about changing the institute,” says Greenwald, Senior Program Associate in WestEd’s Center for Child and Family Studies.
+“Participants have described the PITC as life-changing, so there was trepidation about changing the institute,” says Greenwald, Senior Program Associate at WestEd.

 The challenge was more than just creating digital versions of what had previously been offered face-to-face.
 Shifting to a digital format needed to be done in such a way that would maintain the PITC’s fundamental principles which seemed more readily suited to direct human interaction than to digital platforms — particularly an emphasis on and modeling of relationship-based, individualized, and collaborative learning, which is at the heart of the early childcare that the PITC promotes.

-Developed collaboratively by WestEd and the California Department of Education (CDE), the PITC uses a train-the-trainer model to prepare and certify participants to lead professional learning for infant/toddler care providers.
+Developed collaboratively by WestEd, the California Department of Education (CDE), and the California Department of Social Services (CDSS), the PITC uses a train-the-trainer model to prepare and certify participants to lead professional learning for infant/toddler care providers.
 Over the past several decades, PITC has helped establish California as a national leader in this field.